K-de-Vries/intro-to-github-repo/README.md

 # intro-to-github-repo
-This is the documentation for the project.
+This is the documentation for this project.